An Integrative Genome-Scale Metabolic Modeling and Machine Learning Framework for Predicting and Optimizing Single-Cell Protein Production in Saccharomyces cerevisiae: Results

 \subsection{Predictive Model Performance}

-All three supervised models were evaluated on the held-out test set.
-The Random Forest Regressor attained a test R\textsuperscript{2} of 0.99989 and a 5-fold CV mean R\textsuperscript{2} of $0.99991 \pm 0.00005$.
-The XGBoost Regressor achieved a test R\textsuperscript{2} of 0.9990.
-The Random Forest true-vs-predicted scatter plot (Fig.~\ref{fig:rf}) aligns almost perfectly along the identity line across the full biomass range ($\approx0.15$--$1.05$~gDW$\cdot$hr$^{-1}$).
-The FFNN scatter plot (Fig.~\ref{fig:ffnn}) reveals higher variance, indicating that the FFNN requires further hyperparameter optimisation to match tree-based models on this dataset.
+The held-out test set was used to evaluate all three supervised models.
+The Random Forest Regressor achieved a test $R^{2}$ of 0.9999760 and a 5-fold CV mean $R^{2}$ of $0.9999526 \pm 0.0000196$.
+The XGBoost Regressor achieved a test $R^{2}$ of 0.9997702.
+The FFNN achieved a test $R^{2}$ of $-7.2950$ due to a training instability; a corrected architecture with improved Batch Normalization placement is required for convergence.
+The Random Forest true-vs-predicted scatter plot closely aligns with the identity line across the full biomass range (${\approx}0.15$--$1.05$\,gDW$\cdot$hr$^{-1}$).